taqu/cppimg/README.md

 |Deep Data|no|no|

 # License

-This is free and unencumbered software released into the public domain.
+This software is distributed under the MIT or public domain, choose whichever you like.